 Public Wi-Fi Protection

 Most busy businessmen and women will usually find themselves conducting business on the go.
 This invariably means that they will be connecting to public Wi-Fi networks wherever possible.
 However, these can pose unacceptable security risks.
 Public Wi-Fi security is getting more attention these days because of the increasing number of incidents that involve people being attacked and the use of public wifi hotspots and other devices being hijacked by hackers.
 The reasons are numerous.
 The routers themselves are poorly secured and have default credentials.
 In addition, hackers are taking advantage of this by exploiting the weak security to steal sensitive data or infect devices with malware or ransomware.
-This leaves two options: stop working (which is often not an option) or use a VPN.
+This leaves two options: stop working or use a VPN.

 Nowadays, smartphones are the most commonly used devices to access the internet, especially on the go, which is why it is crucial to have a VPN on your phone in addition to your computer or laptop.
 Many VPN providers allow you to connect multiple devices simultaneously, so you can protect your computer, smartphone, and tablet from being compromised.
 It is ideal if you regularly use multiple devices or ensure that all the devices on your network are protected to use a VPN that provides this multi-device capability.